henrythemes/jekyll-bootstrap-theme/introngs1505/labs/linux-intro.md

 That's more like it!

 Now imagine that you had 100s of files with weird names, and you really needed to find it..
 Lesson learned: name your files so that you know what they are!
-And don't be afraid to create folders to organise files.
+And don't be afraid to create folders to organize files.

 Another thing to think about when opening files in Linux is which program should you open the file in?
 The programs we covered during the lectures are **nano** and **less**.
 The main difference between these programs in that **less can't edit files**, only view them.